ashtonmeuser/godot-tf-inference/README.md

 ## Roadmap

+Please feel free submit a PR or an [issue](https://github.com/ashtonmeuser/godot-tf-inference/issues).

 - [x] Load model from GDScript
 - [x] Specify signature names from GDScript
 - [x] Infer from model from GDScript